 Figure 3 shows a simple block diagram of this approach.
 The first operating block is Intelligent Edge Detection.

-Training a state-of-the-art neural network edge detection model (HED, or Historically-nested Edge Detection) using a customized edge-map-layer generated dataset helps find the most probable edges of the document in the image.
+Training a state-of-the-art neural network edge detection model (HED, or Holistically-nested Edge Detection) using a customized edge-map-layer generated dataset helps find the most probable edges of the document in the image.
 After finding the edges in the document, using a mathematical algorithm called Hough Transformation, we can find the tangent lines on the detected edges, and by finding the intersections, the four most-probable vertices of the document can be found.
 By detecting the vertices, the document’s contour can be generated, transforming the document and fixing distortions using pixel-by-pixel mapping to cover the whole image.

 Finally, using different thresholding methods (Local, Mean, and Otsu), the result is a simplified noise-reduced and grayscale image.
 Figure 4 and Figure 5 show an insight process of this model to an example step by step.